AdobeDocs/experience-manager-guides.en/help/product-guide/release-info/fixed-issues-2025-08-0.md

 Adobe has identified the following known issues for the 2025.08.0 release:

 - When switching between the **Author**, **Source**, and **Preview** modes, the content editing area does not update to reflect the content from the selected mode.
 Instead, it continues to display the content from the previously selected mode.
 (GUIDES-32719) <br> **Workaround**: Refresh the page to update the content and resolve the issue.
 - Images with spaces in filenames fail to display in the output when flagged using conditional attributes.
-(GUIDES-13164)
+(GUIDES-33858)
 - In the **Content properties** panel, the Attributes field closes automatically when you try to update a reference from the **Update link** dialog, preventing the link from being updated.
 (GUIDES-17767)

+ When switching between the **Author**, **Source**, or **Preview** modes, the selected mode does not update selected mode is not highlighted to indicate it is selected.

+Selected mode is not highlighted on the Author, Source, and Preview buttons after the open file is renamed or moved.

+Switching between the Author, Source, and Preview modes does not highlight the selected mode when the file open in the Editor is moved or renamed.